simont77/fakegato-history/README.md

 Module to emulate Elgato Eve history service in Homebridge accessories, so that it will show in Eve.app (Home.app does not support it).
 Still work in progress.
 Use at your own risk, no guarantee is provided.

+**NOTE when updating from version <0.5.0:** On certain systems (e.g. macOS), previus versions may append ".local" or ".lan" after *hostname* in the file name.
+This additional portions are now removed to improve reliability of persistence on google drive when network goes down.
+If you do not want to loose your previous history, before updating check if your system creates files with the additional portion, and if so, rename them.

 More details on communication protocol and custom Characteristics in the Wiki.

 Your plugin should expose the corresponding custom Elgato services and characteristics in order for the history to be seen in Eve.app.
 For a weather example see https://github.com/simont77/homebridge-weather-station-extended, for an energy example see https://github.com/simont77/homebridge-myhome/blob/master/index.js (MHPowerMeter class).
 For other types see the Wiki.